Murray Gerstenhaber: Career

-Gerstenhaber was an assistant professor in the Department of Mathematics at the University of Pennsylvania from 1953 to 1958, rising to associate professor (1958–61), and full professor (1961–present) and chairman.
-His research interests include: Algebraic Deformation Theory, Universal Algebra, Quantum Groups, and Statistics for Law.
+Gerstenhaber was an assistant professor in the Department of Mathematics at the University of Pennsylvania from 1953 to 1958, rising to associate professor (1958–61), and full professor (1961–2024) and chairman.
+His research interests include: algebraic deformation theory, universal algebra, quantum groups, and statistics for law.
 He is best known for his contributions to theoretical physics with his discovery of Gerstenhaber algebra.

-Among his writings have been "Algebraic cohomology and deformation theory," with SD Schack, Deformation theory of algebras and structures and applications, 11–264 (1988), "On the deformation of rings and algebras," Annals of Mathematics, Second Series, Vol. 79, No. 1 (Jan., 1964), pp. 59–103, and "The cohomology structure of an associative ring," Annals of Mathematics, Second Series, Vol. 78, 267–288 (1963).
+Among his writings were Algebraic cohomology and deformation theory, with SD Schack, Deformation theory of algebras and structures and applications, 11–264 (1988), "On the deformation of rings and algebras," Annals of Mathematics, Second Series, Vol. 79, No. 1 (Jan., 1964), pp. 59–103, and "The cohomology structure of an associative ring," Annals of Mathematics, Second Series, Vol. 78, 267–288 (1963).
 For these last two papers he received in 2021 the Leroy P. Steele Prize for Seminal Contribution to Research.
 Gerstenhaber noted in 1990: “The ability to hang in there has a lot to do with scientific productivity, I am convinced.
 And in mathematics … hanging in there is a solitary accomplishment.”

 Gerstenhaber was chairman of the faculty senate at the University of Pennsylvania from 1982 to 1983.

-He is also a lecturer in law at the University of Pennsylvania Law School, teaching a seminar on statistics for law.
+Gerstenhaber was also a lecturer in law at the University of Pennsylvania Law School, teaching a seminar on statistics for law.

-In 2012 he became a Fellow of the American Mathematical Society, and was a member of its council.
+In 2012 he became a fellow of the American Mathematical Society, and was a member of its council.
 Gerstenhaber was the managing editor of the Bulletin of the American Mathematical Society.
-Gerstenhaber is also a Fellow of the American Association for the Advancement of Science.
+Gerstenhaber was also a Fellow of the American Association for the Advancement of Science.

 In 2021 he received the Steele Prize for Seminal Contribution to Research.

-Personal
+Personal life

-Gerstenhaber married Dr. Ruth Priscilla Zager on June 3, 1956, in the Spanish and Portuguese Synagogue in New York City.
-They have lived in Merion Station, Pennsylvania, and Haverford, Pennsylvania, and have three children: Jeremy M. Gerstenhaber, David Ezra Gerstenhaber (now founder, president, and portfolio manager at Argonaut Management), and Rachel Rebecca Stern (now general counsel and head of strategic resources of FactSet).
+Gerstenhaber married Ruth Priscilla Zager on June 3, 1956, in the Spanish and Portuguese Synagogue in New York City.
+They lived in Merion Station, Pennsylvania, and Haverford, Pennsylvania, and had three children: Jeremy M. Gerstenhaber, David Ezra Gerstenhaber (now founder, president, and portfolio manager at Argonaut Management), and Rachel Rebecca Stern (now general counsel and head of strategic resources of FactSet).
 His son David, a hedge fund manager and Tiger Management alumnus, is married to financier Steven Posner's daughter Kelly.

+Gerstenhaber died on February 21, 2024, at the age of 96.